dscotese/kraken-grid/README.md

 `auto N`
 This automatically and repeatedly executes the second step of `report` and then waits N seconds.
 N defaults to 60 but when you call auto with a new value for it, it is updated.  ***NOTE: See Internals below to understand how using `buy` or `sell` can block this repetition.***

+### manual
+This stops the automatic calling of `report`.
+The bot will do nothing until you give it a new command.

+### margin
+The bot will try to use leverage when there isn't enough USD or crypto.
+Whether or not it succeeds, it will still be able to report how much you are logn or short for each supported crypto.
+Reporting that is all this command does.

 ### kill
 `kill X`
 X can be an Order ID from Kraken (recognized by the presence of dashes), a userref (which often identifies more than one order, and, importantly, _both_ the initial buy or sell, _and_ the series of sells and buys resulting from partial executions), or a `Counter` as shown from `list`.
 This cancels the order or orders.
 Interestingly, I think `list` will still show it unless you run `report` first to update the internal record of open orders.

 ### delev
 `delev C`
-C _must be_ a `Counter` as shows by executing `list`.
-If the identified order uses leverage, this command will first create an order without any leverage to replace it, and then kill the one identified. ***NOTE: The new order often (or always?) appears at the top of `list` after this, so the `Counter`s identifying other orders may change.
+C _must be_ a `Counter` as shown by executing `list`.
+If the identified order uses leverage, this command will first create an order without any leverage to replace it, and then kill the one identified.
+The order that was killed will still be in the list, prefixed with "killed:" ***NOTE: The new order often (or always?) appears at the top of `list` after this, so the `Counter`s identifying other orders may change.***

-### manual
+### addlev
-This stops the automatic calling of `report`.
-The bot will do nothing until you give it a new command.
+`addlev C`
+The semantics are the same as for delev.

+### refnum (on bleeding branch only)
+`refnum C newRef`
+C _must be_ a `Counter` as shown by executing `list` which has a user reference number of 0.
+This command can be used with an externally generated order (which therefore has a user reference number of 0) to tie it into the grid, by assigning it a user reference number as displayed in `list`.

 ### verbose
 There is a little bit of logic in the code to spit out a lot more information when verbose is on.
 It's off by default and this command just toggles it.